StarwarsUniverse89/Boxing-Analysis-Deep-Learning/README.md

 # Boxing Analysis with Deep Learning 🥊

 This project uses deep learning to analyze and predict the movements of a famous boxer in the ring.
 The goal is to create detailed visualizations and gain strategic insights into the boxer's behavior.
+This project is only a template that has potential higher quality processed frames from video footage is required or another source.
+The current source is youtube.

 ## Key Features 💡